Mount Vesuvius: Eruption of AD 79

 In AD 79, Vesuvius erupted in one of the most catastrophic eruptions of all time.
 Historians have learned about the eruption from the eyewitness account of Pliny the Younger, a Roman administrator and poet.
 Several dates are given in the surviving copies of the letters.
 The latest evidence supports earlier findings and indicates that the eruption occurred after 17 October.

-The volcano ejected a cloud of stones, ashes and volcanic gases to a height of 33 km, spewing molten rock and pulverized pumice at the rate of 6e5 m3 per second, ultimately releasing 100,000 times the thermal energy released by the Hiroshima-Nagasaki bombings.
+The volcano ejected a cloud of stones, ashes and volcanic gases to a height of 33 km, spewing molten rock and pulverised pumice at the rate of 6e5 m3 per second, ultimately releasing 100,000 times the thermal energy released by the Hiroshima-Nagasaki bombings.
 The cities of Pompeii and Herculaneum were destroyed by pyroclastic surges and the ruins buried under tens of metres of tephra.

 Precursors and foreshocks

 The AD 79 eruption was preceded by a powerful earthquake in 62, which caused widespread destruction around the Bay of Naples, and particularly to Pompeii.
 Some of the damage had still not been repaired when the volcano erupted.
 The deaths of 600 sheep from "tainted air" in the vicinity of Pompeii indicates that the earthquake of AD 62 may have been related to new activity by Vesuvius.

 The Romans grew accustomed to minor earth tremors in the region; the writer Pliny the Younger even wrote that they "were not particularly alarming because they are frequent in Campania".
-Small earthquakes started taking place four days before the eruption becoming more frequent over the next four days, but the warnings were not recognized.
+Small earthquakes started taking place four days before the eruption becoming more frequent over the next four days, but the warnings were not recognised.
 (Note: The dates of the earthquakes and of the eruption are contingent on a final determination of the time of year, but there is no reason to change the relative sequence.)